sney/recipes/scones.md

 - 1 tablespoon baking powder
 - 56g granulated sugar
 - 1 teaspoon salt
-- 84g cold unsalted butter (or cannabutter), cut into small chunks
+- 84g cold unsalted butter, cut into small chunks (To use cannabutter, see notes at the end.)
 - 1/2 cup buttermilk, plus extra for brushing
 - 1/2 cup sourdough discard, at least 24 hours after feeding
 - 1 egg